 Joe Teaches at the Arrowmont School of Arts, John C Campbell Folk Art School.
 He has displayed his wares at National Woodturners Symposiums and worked with the youth program for the American Association of Woodturners for the past six years.
 His "Craft Corner" Performances have been featured on local television shows.
 He has now opened a classroom area in his own studio.
 Classes are avialable for private and semiprivate sessions.

-Joe is a member of the Southern Highland Craft Guild, past president and Board Member of Carolina Mountain Woodturners and member of American Association of Woodwturners.
+Joe is a member of the Southern Highland Craft Guild, past president and currently a Board Member of Carolina Mountain Woodturners and member of American Association of Woodwturners.

 - To maintain the highest quality standards for our products.